lynxkite/lynxkite/README.md

     nvm install v0.10.25
     nvm alias default v0.10.25

-Check out the [README.md](web/README.md) file in the `web` directory to do the per repository steps.
+Check out the [README.md](web/README.md) file in the `web` directory to do the per repository setup steps.